-Minimum crew requirements The Vessel Operator must provide sufficient officer and crew for continuous 24-hour operations throughout the assignment, ensuring manning levels comply with flag and port state requirements and the requirements of STCW, 1995 and all subsequent amendments.
-Manning level, experience, and qualification requirements should be reviewed during the vessel bid tender phase to ensure they meet work scope and vessel manning requirements for operations within the 500-meter safety (exclusion zone) zone.
-The Vessel Operator should maintain a vessel crew matrix detailing certification held, number of years' experience in rank, on type of vessel and with company for officers' positions per requirements of STCW, 1995.
+The Vessel Operator must provide sufficient officer and crew for continuous 24-hour operations throughout the assignment, ensuring manning levels comply with flag and port state requirements and the requirements of STCW 1995 and all subsequent amendments.

+Manning level, experience, and qualification requirements should be reviewed during the vessel bid tender phase to ensure they meet work scope and vessel manning requirements for Terminal operations within ATBA (Area to be avoided), Safety Zone (exclusion zone) and 500-meter zone.

+The Vessel Operator should maintain a vessel crew matrix detailing certification held, number of years' experience in rank, on type of vessel and with company for officers' positions per requirements of STCW 1995.

 ALNG may establish additional minimum experience requirements for certain critical positions.

-When reviewing manning level requirements the following should be considered: Bridge manning requirements: the Marine Collision Avoidance Best Practice recommends that all vessels underway within the established safety zone should have a minimum of two qualified persons (officer and look-out) on the bridge, and at least one should be a certified bridge watch-keeping Officer.
-Depending on the type of operations, two or more qualified officers might be Depending on the type of operations, two or more qualified officers might be required on the bridge.
-Deck manning requirements during offshore offloading or loading operations.
-Engine room manning requirements: recommendation that engine room is manned when operating in the 500-meter safety zone. • Specialized work activity requirements (for example, OSR, rescue and evacuation capabilities, anchor handling activities, and so forth). • Requirements of STCW, 1995 and all subsequent amendments, particularly with respect to Chapter VIII, Section A-VIII/1 "Fitness for duty," which address hours rest; or D.L.
-271/99 (Italian Law) or International Labor Organization (ILO).
+When reviewing manning level requirements the following should be considered:

+- Bridge manning requirements: the Marine Collision Avoidance Best Practice recommends that all vessels underway within the established Safety Zone should have a minimum of two qualified persons (officer and look-out) on the bridge, and at least one should be a certified bridge watchkeeping Officer. - Depending on the type of operations, two or more qualified officers might be required on the bridge. - Deck manning requirements during offshore offloading or loading operations. - Engine room manning requirements: recommendation that engine room is manned when operating within the 500-meter distance from Terminal. - Specialized work activity requirements (for example, OSR, rescue and evacuation capabilities and so forth). - Requirements of STCW 1995 and all subsequent amendments, particularly with respect to Chapter VIII, Section A-VIII/1 "Fitness for duty," which address hours rest; or D.L.
+271/99 (Italian Law) & International Labor Organization (ILO).

 Arrangements with the Vessel Operator whereby temporary increases in manning levels can be requested when special work activities arise should be considered.
-Security sensitive positions The Vessel Operator is required to obtain background checks on its employees or subcontractors performing security sensitive services.
-ALNG develops a list, as required, of positions considered as security sensitive.
-These should include: Captain (Master) First or Chief Officer Chief Engineer